DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 	- **How often you are having to dodge**.
 Does it feel like you need to dodge too often / not often enough?
 Does it feel like you really need to be a ***gamer*** in order to play this game?
 	- **How you feel about the new mana system**.
 Do you find yourself using your secondary spells more often?
 Less often?
 Do you feel like you are being punished for using your secondary spells?
 Should mana build up faster?
 	- **Secondary Spells In General**.
 Do they need to be buffed / nerfed.
 	- **Does the game feel too monotonous?** How long does it take before it sinks in that you're just doing the same thing over and over again?
-What can we do to make the gameplay loop more engaging?
+What can we do to make the gameplay loop more engaging and varied?

 - Based on how we feel about the feedback, we can make informed design decisions going forward.

 - For the people who don't work in-engine, I'll try to have a build out as soon as possible (with a readme so you know what to do / how to play / what feedback we're specifically looking for)
 	- I would've had a build out by the time I had this meeting, but a little oopsie is preventing the game from building so I gotta tackle that first.
-- I WILL ping you guys when the build is out, and I WILL ask you guys to play it and ***have feedback prepared for the next meeting***.
+- I WILL ping you guys when the build is out, and I WILL ask you guys to play it and ***have some feedback prepared for the next meeting***.